+44 (0)20 7407 3100

 Chief Executive Officer

 As Chief Executive Officer, John is committed to taking the hospital forward as one of the leading private hospitals in the United Kingdom.
-John has led the hospital since December 2000, during which time it has grown rapidly; acquiring two additional buildings on site, as well as developing the hospital’s outpatient centres across the Capital.
-As well as his role at London Bridge Hospital, John is CEO at The Lister; another of HCA’s world-leading private hospitals.
+John has led the hospital since December 2000, during which time it has grown rapidly; including the UK’s largest private outpatient facility in the Shard and, next year, the opening of the private hospital at Guys.
+The London Bridge Hospital also runs five outpatient satellite facilities in the City of London and in Sevenoaks.
 John previously managed the Parkside Hospital in Wimbledon and was initially trained in healthcare by BUPA Hospitals Limited, after having served in the Royal Regiment of Fusiliers for 11 years.
 John regards his primary challenge as developing the quality of the hospital’s services and letting the world know how good the doctors and staff are at the hospital.
-He says, “We have demonstrably excellent outcomes and the multidisciplinary teamwork here is second to none.”
+He says, “We have demonstrably excellent outcomes and the multidisciplinary teamwork here is second to none.
+John and his wife, Sarah, have three children and live in South West London.”

 Ms. Amanda Cass